claudioscheer/test-dl-ds/assessment-2/README.md

 ## `create_numpy_array.py`

 This script creates a NumPy array with all images inside `dataset/test-rotated`.
+The array is saved to `src/all-images.npy`.

 ```bash
 python create_numpy_array.py
 ```

+# Results

+All files created when running the scripts above can be accessed [here](https://github.com/claudioscheer/test-dl-position/releases/tag/assignment-2).